Array§

 chunk<I extends string | any[]>(data: I, size: number): I[]

-into an array of subarrays or substrings, each of length size
+Breaks data into an array of subarrays or substrings, each of length size.

-does not divide evenly into the length of data
+If size does not divide evenly into the length of data, the last subarray

 Source§contains(data: string | any[], value: any): boolean